Brand/Model: Taylor GS Mini Mahogany

 Hardware on the Mini consists of a tortoise shell pickguard, die-cast chrome tuners, nubone nut, and a micarta saddle.

-This guitar is ready to play out of the box.
-If you’ve always wanted a Taylor, but can’t yet afford one, the GS Mini is the guitar to get now.
-Even when you eventually get a full-size Taylor, there’s no denying that the Mini may be the one you to turn to for hitting the town or couch-playing in a jiffy!
+This acoustic guitar is great to learn on and ready to play out of the box.
+If you’ve always wanted a Taylor, but can’t yet afford one, the GS Mini mahogany is the guitar to get now.
+Even when you eventually get a full-size Taylor, there’s no denying that the Mini will most likely be the one you to turn to for hitting the town or couch-playing in a jiffy!

 - Scaled-down size